Will the post COVID era see the rise of independent local brands?

 In a world fuelled by consumption, the COVID Pandemic has hit the pause button and allowed us time to reflect on the past and speculate the future.
 The many iterations of what a ‘new normal’ would be like, has a common underlying thought – conscious consumption.
 No matter the industry, people are now more than ever in need to slow down, focus on what counts as necessary, and evaluate how they consume and what they consume.

 Fashion is one such industry that has seen the impact up close.
 The closure of mega-retailers, surplus inventories, order withdrawals from factories in China, Bangladesh, India, and serious shifts in the fashion calendars are some of the most talked-about topics lately.
-These factors have forced the industry as a whole to analyze their production and supply chains up close, and predict this new era consumer’s demand.
+These factors have forced the industry as a whole to analyze their production and supply chains up close, and predict this new era of consumer demand.

 The rise of independent brands that produce in limited quantities and source locally will not only contribute to the green movement in fashion but also help in preserving the traditional crafts.
-Several platforms are now beginning to see the potential of the same and have altered their offerings to showcase indie-labels under dedicated categories.
+Several platforms are now beginning to see the potential of the same and have altered their offerings to showcase indie labels under dedicated categories.
 A few have gone a step further to solely talk about small designer brands, and give them visibility in order to reach their desired audience.
 It also provides an opportunity for skilled craftsmen to now find suitable collaborators where they do not need to worry about competing with mass-producing machines.
 Local brands can now employ traditional techniques that may cost a little more but translate into the quality and longevity of the products.

 Isn’t luxury all about that?
 Durability, timelessness, and quality?
 One of the key factors that make any product luxurious is the craft that goes behind it.
 No number of logos or stories can match up to the life that an artisan can breathe into the making of a product.
 Working on century-old looms, punching pattern cards, maintaining the machinery – all of these are skills perfected over years of practice and rightly so, need to be taught and passed on from generation to generation.
 Adriana Marina, the founder of the brand Animana that is now working with Bottega Veneta on sustainable strategies and circular models of the future, has rightly put